1 - Overview

 Table.
 PrivateLink Endpoint creation information input items

-4. When information entry and selection is complete, click the Confirm button.
+4. When data entry or selection is complete, click the Confirm button.

 • Once creation is complete, verify the created resource in the PrivateLink Endpoint list.